timzwiebel/linux/config/git/README.md

 ```

 ## Referencing commits
-There are several ways to reference a commit in a git command:
+There are several ways to reference a specific commit in a `git` command:
 - The commit hash (either the full 40-character commit hash or the 7-character
   abbreviated commit hash)
 - A branch name (uses the tip of the branch)